Could Solar Have Reduced the Impact of the 2021 Texas Freeze?

 With massive strides in solar technology over the centuries, solar power has become a mainstream solution for many everyday energy needs.
 But homeowners and businesses can also use solar power in emergency situations, such as power outages.

-So, could solar energy have lessened the impact of the 2021 Texas freeze?
+So, could solar energy have lessened the overall impact of the 2021 Texas freeze?
 What factors led to the disaster?
-We’ll outline the probable causes and note how solar could make a difference.
+We’ll outline the probable causes and note how solar could make a serious difference.

 What Caused the Texas Power Outages?

-Although a variety of issues led to the power outages, three main factors caused them:
+Although many issues led to the power outages, three main factors caused them:

 • High electricity demand and insufficient power supply